rubiefawn/remedy/shimmer.md

 ### Lesser Restoration

 _β class Terramancy (Level 3)_
-**Components** V, S, M (a lump of clay\*)
+**Components** V, S, M (a lump of clay*)
 **Casting Time** 1 action
 **Range** Touch

-One creature you touch regains `1d4+📚 💖`.
+One creature you touch regains `1d4+🎓 💖`.
 If the creature is Blinded, Crippled, Deafened, Paralyzed, or Poisoned, you may remove one level of one of those status effects.
 This spell has no effect on undead or constructs.

 When you cast this spell using mana of 4th level or higher, the healing increases by `2d4 💖` per spell level above 3rd.